-The South Platte Water Renewal Partners supports K-12 educators with information and resources about the water renewal process that complement classroom curriculum on water.
-We offer free interactive classroom presentations and/or educational materials.
-We offer free field trips and transportation scholarships.
+The South Platte Water Renewal Partners supports Pre-K-12 educators with information and resources about the water renewal process that complement classroom curriculum on water.
+We offer free interactive classroom presentations and virtual tours, as well as, educational materials.
+We offer free field trips to experience the facility, to see our process of renewing water and recovering vital resources from the flow that enters the plant daily.

 Do you have an idea for a service project?
 We can support that too!